 pubTALK is a monthly series of informal lectures and discussions, held at the pub!
 A typical pubTALK features a short talk from an expert on a particular topic, followed by an open Q&A. Speakers and attendees are encouraged to stay for a drink afterwards to continue the discussion informally.

-pubTALKs are held on the second Monday of each month upstairs at The Jolly Sailor in Canterbury from 7pm to 9pm.
+pubTALKs are held on the second Monday of each month at a pub in Canterbury from 19.00 to 21.00.
 The talks are free to attend, and everyone is welcome.
 Please arrive from 19.00 for a 19.30 start.
 Please see the monthly drop down boxes below for details of location.